 Analysis of quarterly results

-Analysing quarterly results involves examining various sections of the results, as described in the above image.
+Analysing a quarterly report involves examining various sections of the results, as described in the above image.

-Income analysis: This section contains income from operations and other income.
+Income analysis: This section of a quarterly report contains income from operations and other income.
 Income from operations needs to be compared QoQ and YoY to determine the trajectory of the growth.

 For example, in the image given above, we can see that the income from operations for Q3FY22 at Rs 5707.47 crore has increased as compared to Rs 5073.32 crore in QoQ and Rs 5194.66 crore YoY.
 It helps in understanding growth in terms of percentage.
 The income from operations has grown by 12% QoQ and 9.87% YoY.
 On a YTD basis, the income from operations has grown by 24.23%.